 I don’t write as a prophet of doom but the teller of the bitter truth that WASSCE 2020 may produce the highest rate of failure.

 The increased demand for both services (remedial school education and increased demand for apprenticeship training).
-This would be a result of the Free SHS which gave the opportunity to many students who performed poorly at the BECE and the likely high number of students who will fail the 2020 WASSCE examination.
+This would the result of the Free SHS, which gave the opportunity to many students who performed poorly at the BECE yet gained admission to SHS at the expense of the taxpayers’ money.

-The reality is that not every WASSCE student who sits for the WASSCE 2020 will pass.
+Another open truth is that not every WASSCE student who sits for the WASSCE ends up passing, thus 2020 WASSCE outcome will not be different.

-The first batch of Free SHS students must prove beyond that that government investment in the secondary school education is worth it.
+The first batch of Free SHS students must prove beyond doubt that that government’s investment in secondary school education is worth it.

 62% of 2018 WASSCE candidates fail to achieve a pass mark, 2019 WASSCE results released indicated; over 74,000 fail the English Language alone.